-This Modern Slavery Statement (Statement) is IPH's third statement made in accordance with the Modern Slavery Act 2018 (Cth) (Act).
-During the financial year ended 30 June 2022 (FY22), IPH continued its efforts to assess and address modern slavery risk exposures in our business operations and supply chains and this Statement provides an overview of those actions.
+This Modern Slavery Statement (Statement) is IPH's fourth statement made in accordance with the Modern Slavery Act 2018 (Cth) (Act).
+During the financial year ended 30 June 2023 (FY23), IPH continued its efforts to assess and address modern slavery risk exposures in our business operations and supply chains and this Statement provides an overview of those actions.

-This Statement is submitted as a joint statement on behalf of all reporting entities within the IPH Group, being IPH Limited and its wholly owned subsidiary Spruson & Ferguson Pty Limited (ABN 55 601 269 050).
+This Statement is submitted as a joint statement on behalf of all "reporting entities" within the IPH Group (as defined under the Act), being IPH Limited and its wholly owned subsidiary, Spruson & Ferguson Pty Limited (ABN 55 601 269 050).